arnoldt100/anansi/documentation/source/Classes/MolecularDynamics.cpp.rst

         Disables the MPI communication.
 This function must be overriden in the derived class or a compile time error will occur.

+    .. function:: virtual void MolecularDynamics::_initializeSimulationEnvironment( int const argc, char const * const * const & argv )=0

+        Initializes the simulation execution environment.
+This function must be overriden in the derived class or a compile time error will occur.

     .. function:: virtual void MolecularDynamics::_initializeSimulation( int const argc, char const * const * const & argv )=0